Java Interview Questions & Answers

 23. What is the static method?

 A static method can be invoked without the need for creating an instance of a class.
 A static method belongs to the class rather than an object of a class.
 A static method can access static data member and can change the value of it.
+A static methods are accessed by their class name, rather than object of class.

 24. What’s the exception?